 It is said that Melbourne is the coolest city in Australia.
 After visiting Melbourne we agree!
-We had the chance to tour and explore some of city and these are a few of recommendations of what to do in Melbourne.
+We had the chance to tour and explore some of city and these are a few recommendations of our favorite things to do do in Melbourne.

-What to do in Melbourne
+Things to do in Melbourne, Australia

-Queen Victoria Market Tour
+1. Queen Victoria Market Tour

 Taking the Queen Victoria Market Tour gave us insight into the history of the market (did you know it was built on a cemetery?) and allowed us to interact with the owners of shops while sampling their amazing foods like local cheese and honey, oysters, wine, beer, and chocolate.
 You won’t leave the market hungry that’s for sure.